-Ascensia Diabetes Care is launching an innovative project to support NHS organisations such as NHS Trusts, Clinical Commissioning Groups or NHS medical practices across the UK that want to drive person-centred, sustainable behaviour change for their patients living with Type 2 diabetes.
+Ascensia Diabetes Care is launching an innovative project to support NHS organisations such as NHS trusts, Clinical Commissioning Groups or NHS medical practices across the UK provider that want to drive person-centred, sustainable behaviour change for their patients living with type 2 diabetes.

 Ascensia is giving the opportunity for NHS sites to offer free access for 200 people across the U.K. living with Type 2 diabetes to an award-winning behaviour change platform (The Low Carb Program) that has the potential to put their Type 2 diabetes into remission.